 You can adjust these PowerBlock dumbbells from 3 pounds up to 24 in 3-pound increments.
 But what sets these dumbbells apart is that they're more compact than other adjustable options, and the padded handles make them easy to grip.

-"The PowerBlocks are easy to adjust, they're durable and the square frame provides a solid base for push-ups and various plank row exercises," says Rob Sulaver, certified sports and conditioning specialist, founding trainer of Rumble and CEO of Bandana Training.
+"The PowerBlocks are easy to adjust, they're durable and the square frame provides a solid base for push-ups and various plank row exercises," says Rob Sulaver, CSCS, certified strength and conditioning specialist, founding trainer of Rumble and CEO of Bandana Training.

 "They're incredibly durable and have a really nice hand feel," Rosante adds.
 "My only issue with these is that they're tricky to use for goblet squats as there's no real 'head' to hold.
 You can maneuver into position with them, but they're not as easy for that particular move."

 3. Best for Quick Adjustments: NordicTrack Select-a-Weight Dumbbells

 Adjusting these weights is a breeze, which makes them great to use for supersets when you quickly need to switch from one weight for an overhead press to another for a front squat, for example.
 Simply lift the blue selector on the dumbbells and slide it to the amount of weight you're looking to use.